Gloria Hunniford: Personal life

+In June 2022, Hunniford suffered a fall at home, breaking a bone under her eye.
+As a result, she missed out on the Platinum Jubilee celebrations.

 Political views

 On The Alan Titchmarsh Show on 6 May 2011, Hunniford revealed her support for David Cameron's Conservative-led coalition government, describing herself as "a bit of a David Cameron fan", although she criticised the government's decision to continue giving aid to Pakistan when it was making cuts in the UK.

 In August 2014, Hunniford was one of 200 public figures who were signatories to a letter to The Guardian opposing Scottish independence in the run-up to September's referendum on that issue.